cloud-ark/caastle/README.rst

 Concepts
 --------
-Cloudark has two primary concepts - environment and application.
+Cloudark has two primary concepts - *environment* and *application*.

 environment
   An environment consists of any cloud resource that is required by the application.
   This includes cloud databases, load balancers, container orchestration engines, etc.
+  Environment is represented using a simple yaml format.

 application
   An application is something for which a Docker container can be built.
   Application is deployed on an environment.
+For application representation, we use Dockerfile and assume its existence in your application directory.

 Cloudark seamlessly binds the application to the environment as part of orchestrating its deployment on the environment.

-Environment is represented using a simple yaml format.
-For application representation, we use Dockerfile and assume its existence in your application directory.

 Deployment to Amazon (ECS)